-The aim of automated email marketing is essentially to build a list, so that you don't have to worry about getting traffic any more, as your list is essentially all the traffic you'll ever need.
+The aim of automated email marketing is essential to build a list so that you don’t have to worry about getting traffic anymore, as your list is essentially all the traffic you’ll ever need.
 When you want to promote a product you have created or an affiliate product, all you need to do is send out an email and you get more money than you used to get paid in one year, in one day!

 So what do you need to build a list?